wf1101/video-store-consumer/README.md

 - Use React to build a dynamic and attractive user interface
 - Organize the behavior of a complex SPA
-- Independently research and implement a new technology
+- Independently research and integrate a new technology
 - Remember how Rails works
 - Own both ends of an API
 - Practice project management skills in prioritizing features and determining deliverables